High-Dimensional Inference for Cluster-Based Graphical Models: Introduction

-{\bf 1.} {\bf Post clustering inference does not impose additional restrictions on the parameter space.} We discuss, in Section \ref{sec:introduction:glatent}, clustering methods tailored to model (\ref{eqn:g_latent_model}), where the number of clusters $K$ is unknown and is allowed to grow with $n$.
-Using the results of \cite{Bunea2016a}, these methods yield a partition $\widehat G = G^*$, with high probability, provided that $\lambda_{\text{min}}(\Cb^*) > c$, for a small positive quantity $c$ made precise in Section \ref{sec:introduction:glatent}.
-A lower bound on the smallest eigenvalue of the covariance matrix is the minimal condition under which inference in any general graphical {model} can be performed.
-Therefore, consistent clustering via model (\ref{eqn:g_latent_model}) does not require a further reduction of the parameter space for which the more standard post-regularized inference can be developed.
+We note, furthermore, that the average cluster graph can be viewed as a graph with observable nodes, the cluster averages, only after the clusters are estimated from the data.
+Our theoretical analysis takes this step into account.
+We discuss, in Section \ref{sec:introduction}, clustering methods tailored to model (\ref{eqn:g_latent_model}), where the number of clusters $K$ is unknown and is allowed to grow with $n$.
+Using the results of \cite{Bunea2018}, these methods yield a partition $\widehat G = G^*$, with high probability, provided that $\lambda_{\text{min}}(\Cb^*) > c$, for a small positive quantity $c$ made precise in Section \ref{sec:introduction}.
+A lower bound on the smallest eigenvalue of the covariance matrix is the minimal condition under which inference in {\it any} graphical model can be performed.
+Therefore, consistent clustering via the model \eqref{eqn:g_latent_model} does not require a further reduction of the parameter space for which the more standard post-regularized inference can be developed.
 Moreover, as Section \ref{sec:main_results} shows, asymptotic inference based on the estimated clusters reduces to asymptotic inference relative to the true clusters, $G^*$, without any need for data splitting.
-This fact is in contrast with the phenomenon encountered in post-model selection inference, for instance in variable selection in linear regression \citep{lockhart2014significance,lee2013exact,taylor2014post}.
-In that case, reducing inference to the consistently selected set of variables can only be justified over a reduced part of the parameter space \citep{bunea2004consistent}. \\
+This fact holds true for both the average and the latent variable graph, and is in sharp contrast with a phenomenon often encountered in post-model selection inference, such as in variable selection in linear regression \citep{lockhart2014significance,lee2013exact,taylor2014post}.
+In that case, reducing inference to the consistently selected set of variables can only be justified over a reduced part of the parameter space \citep{bunea2004consistent}, and is therefore not a popular practice.

-{\bf 2.} {\bf Methods for estimation tailored to high dimensional inference in cluster-based graphical models.} We develop a new estimation strategy tailored to our final goal, that of constructing approximately Gaussian estimators for the entries of the precision matrices $\bTheta^*$ and $\bOmega^*$ given in (\ref{teta}) and (\ref{omega}) above.
-Although we work under the assumption that the data is Gaussian, likelihood based estimators may be unsatisfactory, as their analysis may require stringent assumptions, as explained above, or may become analytically intractable, as argued in Section \ref{sec_LVG}, for the latent graph.
-We do propose a method that mimics very closely the principles underlying the construction of an efficient score function for estimation in the presence of high dimensional nuisance parameters, see for instance \cite{bickel1993efficient}, but we do not base it on the corresponding likelihood-derived quantities.
-We explain the underlying principles in Section \ref{sec:general}. \\